 - Accrue employee salary, gratuity, and leave entitlement

-Some companies also use auditors who are not approved by the free zone.
+Using a non-approved auditor.
 Most free zones require the auditor to be on their approved list.
 An audit from a non-approved firm is invalid.
 See the notes on approved auditors in our free zone audit requirements article.

 Do UAE free zone companies pay corporate tax?